PatBall1/detectree2/_sources/tutorial.rst.txt

 corresponding tree crown polgons that are readable by Geopandas (e.g. ``<crowns_polygon>.gpkg``, ``<crowns_polygon>.shp``).
 For the best results, manual crowns should be supplied as dense clusters rather than sparsely scattered across in the landscape.
+The method is designed to make predictions across the entirety of the supplied tiles and assumes training tiles are comprehensively labelled.
+If the network is shown scenes that are incompletely labelled, it may replicate that in its predictions.
 See below for an example of the required input crowns and image.

 .. image:: ../../report/figures/Danum_example_data.png
    :width: 400